LATEST POSTS

-Version Control Using Git
+Version Control using Git

 Version control is the most important system for managing code bases.
 It is the system for recording different versions of files, usually source code files, changing over time.
 It allows users to track changes in code over time and helps collaborative code development.
 Tracking and unique identification of every change posted to a code enables users to monitor progress, mark particular states of the code and completely or selectively revert to older versions if needed.